 Scholarship opportunities for all students interested in a career in physical therapy can be found at the following: AMBUCS-Scholarships for Therapists, American Physical Therapy Association (APTA) scholarship page, including Minority Scholarship Awards, and Allied Health Scholarship.

 In addition, several program scholarships are available for second- and third-year students.
+Scholarship applications are usually opened in March via email announcements.
+Award decisions are made by late May.
 Resumes are required for each scholarship application submitted, and must follow a specified format.

 Beatrice E. & Hurd Boody Scholarship

 This Scholarship was established in honor of Beatrice E. Boody, a 1945 graduate.
 Beatrice Boody dedicated her career to helping others through the art and science of physical therapy profession.
 This scholarship is awarded to a student who plans to work in a hospital-based practice.